-VET allows you to do nationally recognised training as part of your VCE or VCAL.
-It enables you to combine general and vocational studies, explore career options and pathways, learn in the workplace and develop skills that prepare you for the workforce and further study.
+Vocational Education Training (VET) allows you to do nationally recognised training as part of your VCE, VCE VM or VPC.
+You can combine general and vocational studies, explore career options, and learn in the workplace.

 1. Complete a VCE VET program

 There are 27 VCE VET programs with 47 qualifications to choose from.
 See the VCAA website for information on each of the VCE VET programs.
 VCE VET units contribute towards satisfactory completion of your VCE, VCE VM or VPC and give you a qualification that is recognised around Australia.
 VCE VET programs that have Units 3 and 4 can be included in your ATAR calculation.
 If you are interested in a particular area of work, ask your school how a VCE VET program in that area can contribute to your VCE, VCE VM or VPC.

 2. Do a school-based apprenticeship or traineeship